dell/omnia/docs/Installation_Guides/INSTALL_OMNIA_CLI.md

 To skip the installation of Slurm, enter:
     `ansible-playbook omnia.yml -i inventory --skip-tags "slurm"`
->> **Caution**: LMOD and LUA are installed with Slurm when running `omnia.yml`.
+>> **Warning**: LMOD and LUA are installed with Slurm when running `omnia.yml`.
 If LMOD and LUA are required, do not use the skip Slurm tag.

 To skip the NFS client setup, enter the following command to skip the k8s_nfs_client_setup role of Kubernetes:
     `ansible-playbook omnia.yml -i inventory --skip-tags "nfs_client"`